 Do my grades transfer or just the credit?

 Grades received by GPC students, if transferred to another USG institution, count towards their overall GPA (HOPE GPA) but do not count toward their cumulative GPA at the other school.

-All University System of Georgia colleges and universities will accept MOWR credits received at Georgia Perimeter College.
-Many other state colleges and universities will also accept the credits.
+Many other USG institutions, state colleges and universities will accept the credits.
 However, all colleges and universities have their own policies on the transfer of credits from other colleges.
 It is recommended that you talk with an admissions counselor at the college you are interested in to confirm their policy on acceptance of MOWR credits.

 What is the difference between the JCard and the HigherOne Account card?